KEY LARGO

 The 1920s Florida land boom introduced Key Largo to land development.
 The North Carolina Fishing Village was the first subdivision in 1923.
 Lots were laid out and pink sidewalks put in for Key Largo City Gardens (1925), just north of the train depot and Garden Cove.
 Excursion trains were operated on weekends to bring potential customers to see this new development.
 More subdivisions quickly followed to the south, such as the Angler's Park (1925), Angler's Shores (1925), Sunset Cove (1925), Mandalay (1927), Seaside (1924-30), Tavernier Cove (1926) and Tavernier Heights (1926).
 By 1930 there were 26 subdivisions.
 Very few actual houses were built.
 By the end of the 1970s there were about 123 subdivisions.

 In the Upper Keys, the road was constructed by the Jenner Construction Company.
 The entire road was completed by 1928.
-The wooden bridge was taken out in 1944 and not replaced until the 1960s.
+The wooden bridge was taken out in 1945 and not replaced until the 1969.

 A circa 1928 Florida Keys Upper Section brochure the following paid business advertisements in Key Largo: Doc.
 Knowlson's Fishing Lodge, *Key Inn, Capt.
 J.S.
-Gerlock, John A. McRae - Realtor, Royal Palm Ice Co., Keys Supply Co. and the Key Largo Store. *Below is an undated postcard of the Key Inn.
+Gerlock, John A. McRae - Realtor, Royal Palm Ice Co., Keys Supply Co. and the Key Largo Store. *Above is an undated postcard of the Key Inn.
 I would have been a couple of miles north of the CR-905 and US-1 highways intersection on Key Largo.
 Ed and Fern Butters later sold the business and purchased the Matecumbe Hotel at Islamorada.

 One of the historic homes is the European styled Largo Sound Rock Castle.
 It was a 1920s native coral rock home for New Jersey dentist, Dr. George Engel.
 The walls are three feet thick at ground level and taper to 16 inches at the top.
 Upper Keys county commissioner (1940-1942) T. Jenkins Curry had a small house nearby.
 Both survived the 1935 hurricane even though the downstairs portions were completely flooded.
+A photo of the castle is at the right showing the Key Largo Lodge at its left.Largo Sound Castle

 The mother of local attorney Jeff Gautier purchased the Largo Sound Castle in 1952.
 It had been vacant since the death of Dr. Engel in 1945 and was sometimes referred to as the "Haunted house on Largo Sound."
 She remodeled the house and removed the stone parapets along the roof line for safety reasons.
 A facsimile was later built in Dade County and "The Castle" remains one of the oldest structures in the Upper Keys still standing in its original location.
 Many tales have been spun about ghosts, etc. about the rock castle and it is located at the foot of Oceana Drive MM 103.5, oceanside.